95 Sights in Wuppertal, Germany (with Map and Images)

 Werther Brücke Frank Vincentz / CC BY-SA 3.0

-The Werther Bridge is a two-lane road bridge built in 1903 over the Wupper River in the Barmen district of Wuppertal, Germany.
-As part of the Heidter Berg road, it connects the left, southern bank of the Wupper with the Barmer Werth between the Wupper and Barmer Mühlengraben.
-The road then crosses Höhne/Berliner Straße to the north and continues beyond this intersection as Bachstraße.
-The bridge is designed as a one-way street, in a northerly direction.
-The bridge is located in the immediate vicinity of the Werther Brücke suspension railway station, which is named after it.
+The Werther Bridge is a road bridge built in 1903 with two lanes over the Wupper in the Wuppertal district of Barmen.
+As part of the Heidter Berg road, it connects the southern bank of the Wupper with the Barmen city centre (Werth) in the north.
+The bridge is set up as a one-way street, in a northerly direction, and is located in the immediate vicinity of the Werther Brücke suspension railway station, which is named after it.

 Wikipedia: Werther Brücke (DE)